navidrome/cross-taglib/README.md

 The version represents the TagLib version + a counter.
 For example, `v2.0.2-1` represents the first release based on TagLib 2.0.2.

+The release workflow will create a new GitHub release with the binaries attached for each supported platform.
+Check the [releases page](https://github.com/navidrome/cross-taglib/releases) for the latest version.